 4. Buy to open the contract/s in the call row that corresponds to the target strike price.
 Option prices or premiums, are quoted for one share of stock.
 Since one contract lets you have buying or selling rights of 100 shares, the quoted price should be multiplied by 100 to arrive at the contract price.
 For example, if a contract is quoted at $0.35, multiply it by 100 to give you $35 per contract.
-At that price, you can buy as much as two contracts with your $100.
+At that price, you can buy as much as three contracts with your $100.
 If the strike or target price of the contract that you are buying is above the current price, then you are buying what is called an out of the money option.

 5. Sell to close your contracts when the underlying stock price hits your strike price.
 At this point, the contracts that you bought for a few cents would now be priced more than a dollar.
 Out of the money contracts bought for $0.25 or $0.35 can now be sold for more than a dollar.
 Definitely double your money.
 On the downside, if your analysis doesn’t pan out, your contracts may expire worthless and you lose your original $100.
 Okay, time to breathe.
 Review the process and make sure to get this right.
 I repeat, this is how I’d invest if I only had $100 to invest.
 With this strategy, you may win at least double your $100 and you may lose all of it.
 You can always choose to invest with DRPs and ETFs if you find this too risky.
 But remember Warren Buffet’s saying, that “risk comes from not knowing what you’re doing”.